 Why I work at CEE?

-I work at CEE because my role involves 4 areas of work that I truly enjoy: working with youth in marginalized communities, creating capacity building programs, event design and bringing about positive influences and changes in the lives of people in my community.
-When combined, this affords me many opportunities to live out one of my principle values, which is to make a difference and have fun doing it.
+I work at CEE because my role involves 4 areas of work that I truly enjoy: (1)building youth capacity in marginalized communities (2) system building (3)developing experiential learning curriculum/programs; (4) social entrepreneurship/intrapreneurship.
+This allows me to live out my goal to make a difference and have fun doing it.

 What is your passion?

 I don’t have a single passion.
 But chief among them is the need to create and to be creative.
 Whether it is designing a program, event, a brand concept, art, or fashion styling, I love being able to bring things and people together in an innovative way.

 Most important accomplishments.